 The A.Ve.M. company is best known today for their very popular “Tutti Frutti” range of bowls and vases from the 1950’s that are often wrongly attributed to designer Dino Martens.
 Martens never worked for A.Ve.M.

 In 1937, Aldo Nason joined the company as a glass blower.
 His most well known design for the company is the Yokohama range of vases.
 In 1959 he became a partner upon the death of his father.
 In 1968 Aldo found a workshop of his own.
 Egidio Ferro‘s sons Luciano and Giulio Ferro became the sole owners of the A.Ve.M. firm.
 It exists to this day but it ceased production many years ago.

 When Aldo Nason became independent he quickly started to collaborate with several other glass workshops such as AV Mazzega.
 He designed many chandeliers and lamps for the company.
 Many of them were designed in this “tubular” style.

 Aldo Nason is the cousin of Carlo Nason.
 In the 1970s Carlo designed almost the complete AV Mazzega light collection.

 An Aldo Nason Torpedo wall lamp was used as bedside lighting on each side of a luxurious bed, probably Italian.
-It was used as a prop in the 1975 British horror film I Don’t Want to Be Born, in the USA it was named The Devil Within Her; also known as The Monster.
+It was used as a prop in the 1975 British horror film I Don’t Want to Be Born.
+In the USA it was named The Devil Within Her.
+The film is also known as The Monster.
 Featuring Joan Collins and Ralph Bates.
 You can see it for example at + – 1:21.
 The king-size bed appears many times in the film.

 I Don’t Want to Be Born – The Devil Within Her – The Monster – full movie.